gcharest/oss-presentations/using/using.md

 ---

-## Why bother?
+## Why bother

 ---

 ## Second Challenge

+TODO:

-Build a Web application that displays your name and the course title within the next 5 minutes on your local machine.
+Build a Web application that asks for today's date and displays which day it is within the next 5 minutes on your local machine.

 ---